CombatCovid/TU-Delft-PI-Emergency-Ventilator/README.md

 At the present time, we are working on different segments of the project, which we will be updated and released via this GitHub repository:

--	Hardware functional design (first version released on 24-04-2020)
+-	Hardware functional design (version 1.0 released on 24-04-2020)
 -	Electronics functional design
 -	Software functional design
 -	Testing results